APNewsBreak: Red Sox, Yanks, Cubs sent 2019 luxury tax bills

 Five of the top 10 spenders missed the playoffs, with the Red Sox and Cubs joined by San Francisco ($183 million), the Los Angeles Angels ($166 million) and Philadelphia ($161 million).

 Overall spending on regular payrolls dropped for the third straight year, an aberration caused by large signing bonuses for Mike Trout, Alex Bregman, Jacob deGrom, Paul Goldschmidt, Clayton Kershaw, Manny Machado and A.J.
 Pollock.
-Those bonuses are prorated over the length of each contract, and payrolls totaled $4.219 billion, down from $4.227 million in 2018 and $4.245 million in 2017.
+Those bonuses are prorated over the length of each contract, and payrolls totaled $4.219 billion, down from $4.227 billion in 2018 and $4.245 billion in 2017.

-But teams set a record at $4.7 billion in the computation by average annual values, an increase of $157 million that shows the longer-term trend.
-That followed an offseason when the clubs committed $3.88 billion in guaranteed money, their biggest spending spree ever.
+But teams set a record at $4.7 billion in the computation by average annual values, an increase of $157 million that follows the longer-term trend.
+That came after an offseason when the clubs committed $3.88 billion in guaranteed money, their biggest spending spree ever.
 Atlanta, Cincinnati, Colorado, Houston, Milwaukee, Oakland, San Diego and St. Louis had their highest AAV payrolls.

 Among regular payrolls, which better display year-to-year shifts, Detroit dropped from $191 million in 2017 to $133 million in 2018 to $117 million this year.
 Baltimore cut from $167 million in 2017 to $137 million in 2018 to $83 million this year.